 But I am proud of the progress I’ve made as a mother and of course, as a therapist.
 I am passionate about this topic and about helping others see the benefits.
-That’s why I created a 5-day FREE email course to get others started on this journey.
-For more information and to sign up for the From Emotionally Challenged To Emotionally Savvy, check out this link.
+That’s why I created a Beginner Course to help get others started on this journey.
+For more information and to sign up for the Emotional Intelligence for the Whole Family Course, go here.

 In addition, if you are more of a visual person, I am having fun and experimenting with a new format for this course.
 I picked the best nuggets of insight from my course and I am spreading it over 30 days of pins (like this sample pin in this post).
-Follow me on Pinterest for the visual 30 Days To Emotional Intelligence that will start January 1st and check out all the other posts on my board, Emotional Intelligence Is Today’s Superpower!
+Follow me on Pinterest for a great collection of Emotional Intelligence Tips!

 And if you are not ready for either, I hope you can take a few minutes and comment below on what your experience has been with emotional intelligence.
 How would you rate your emotional coaching growing up and how do you think it has affected you as an adult today, in a relationship or at work?